 Also, it strives to develop new diagnostic biomarkers for prostate and breast cancers as well as drug candidates for malaria.
 Covenant Applied Informatics and Communication Africa Centre of Excellence (CApIC-ACE) domiciled at Covenant University is one of the centres selected to be funded by the World Bank for 2019 – 2024 ACE-IMPACT which was announced on November 13, 2018 at an elaborate meeting held at the National Universities Commission.

-To produce a critical mass of qualified manpower that is equipped with knowledge, skills and abilities in Bioinformatics, ICT and Molecular Biology necessary to eradicate malaria, starting with Nigeria and to reduce the burden of breast and prostate cancer starting from the West and Central Africa region.
+To produce a critical mass of qualified manpower, equipped with knowledge, skills & abilities to eliminate malaria & reduce the burden of breast & prostate cancers starting from the West & Central Africa regions.

-To be a leading teaching and research center of excellence with state-of-the-art Information and Communication Technology (ICT) infrastructure that is dedicated to building indigenous capacity through training in bioinformatics, ICT and molecular biology to reduce the disease burden in Africa.
+To be a leading teaching and research center of excellencewith state-of-the-art infrastructures that are dedicated to building indigenous capacity through training in Computer Science, Bioinformatics, Chemistry, Biology and ICT to reduce the disease burden in Africa.

-CApIC-ACE seeks to advance the development of new treatment and contol for malaria, develop new diagnosis and treatment for prostate and breast cancer, and to evolve a Federated Genomic (FEDGEN) cloud infrastructure towards an informatics based genomic research in Africa and the development of personalized medicine.
+CApIC-ACE is working on the development of new treatment and control for malaria, new diagnosis and treatment for prostate and breast cancers and to evolve a Federated Genomic (FEDGEN) cloud infrastructure towards an informatics based genomic research in Africa and the development of personalized medicine.

 The CApIC-ACE Project would develop human capacity through an elaborate education program in M.Sc & Ph.D and virtual and on-site multidisciplinary short-term workshops for students and mid-career scientists across West and Central African countries.
 The Project is made up of three specialized areas namely, Malaria, Cancer and FEDGEN.